 There are some responsibilities that need to be addressed as the student progresses through the process, and Committee Members have particular responsibilities associated with various stages of thesis development.
 After the Committee is formed, the student, working closely with the Supervisor with input from Committee members, will concentrate on developing the thesis proposal.
 Once it is developed, the proposal must be reviewed by all Committee Members.
 The Committee Members are expected to read the proposal and make suggestions regarding modification or change.
 Normally, the suggestions will be made at a proposal defence, although it is acceptable to provide individual feedback to the student and Supervisor.
 The suggested changes will be debated and, if accepted, incorporated into the proposal.
+The proposal is read again, and there may be another meeting of the Committee to finalize the proposal.
 Normally this meeting is constructed in a formal manner as a proposal defence.
 When the proposal is finalized, it can then be submitted for review by the Research Ethics Board.
 If further changes are recommended following review by the Research Ethics Board, it is important to share the changes with all Committee Members.